EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 demonstrate freshness of the generated token.
 The following constraints apply to the nonce-type:

-- The length MUST be either 32, 48, or 64 bytes.
+- The length must be reasonable as it may be processed by end entities with limited resources.
+  Therefore, it is RECOMMENDED that the length does not exceed 64 bytes.
 - Only a single nonce value is conveyed.

 The nonce claim is defined as follows: